kelloggm/cs-490-website/about.md

 * Discuss problems/solutions/anything with any number of other students (as long as you don’t look at each other’s code).
 * Copy a short (about 10 lines or fewer - use your judgment) snippet from [stackoverflow.com](stackoverflow.com) or a similar source, as long as you include a comment with the source URL.
 * Copy code written by one of your teammates during the group project for another part of the group project.
-* Copy code from the output of a large language model such as ChatGPT that you prompted yourself, if you include a link to a record of your interaction with the model (e.g., ChatGPT's "share" feature) as a code comment.
+* Copy code from the output of a generative AI tool such as ChatGPT that you prompted yourself, if you include a link to a record of your interaction with the model (e.g., ChatGPT's "share" feature) as a code comment.